dotnet/aspire/src/Aspire.Dashboard/README.md

 To opt-out of authentication, set `ResourceServiceClient:AuthMode` to `Unsecured`.
 This completely disables all security for the resource service client.
 This setting is used during local development, but is not recommended if you attempt to host the dashboard in other settings.

-## Dashboard web app auth
+## Dashboard frontend auth

-The dashboard's web application supports OpenID Connect.
-Set `DashboardWebApp:AuthMode` to `OpenIdConnect`, then add the following configuration:
+The dashboard's web application frontend supports OpenID Connect (OIDC).
+Set `Frontend:AuthMode` to `OpenIdConnect`, then add the following configuration:

 - `Authentication:Schemes:OpenIdConnect:Authority` &mdash; URL to the identity provider (IdP)
 - `Authentication:Schemes:OpenIdConnect:ClientId` &mdash; Identity of the relying party (RP)
 - `Authentication:Schemes:OpenIdConnect:ClientSecret`&mdash; A secret that only the real RP would know
 - Other properties of [`OpenIdConnectOptions`](https://learn.microsoft.com/dotnet/api/microsoft.aspnetcore.builder.openidconnectoptions) specified in configuration container `Authentication:Schemes:OpenIdConnect:*`

 It may also be run unsecured.
-Set `DashboardWebApp:AuthMode` to `Unsecured`.
-This completely disables all security for the dashboard web app.
+Set `Frontend:AuthMode` to `Unsecured`.
+This completely disables all security for the dashboard frontend.
 This setting is used during local development, but is not recommended if you attempt to host the dashboard in other settings.

 ## Telemetry Limits